cambridge-cares/TheWorldAvatar/Agents/NUSDavisWeatherStationAgent/README.md

 https://api.weatherlink.com/v2/current/[<stationId>]?apiKey=[<apiKey>]&t=[<timestamp>]&apiSignature=[<apiSignature>]
 ```
 where `[stationId]` is the id of the weather station which is taking the physical readings.
 The
-`[apiKey]` is the key needed to access the API. '[timestamp]' refers to the timestamp at which the data is to be retrieved.
+`[apiKey]` is the key needed to access the API. `[timestamp]` refers to the timestamp at which the data is to be retrieved.
 Finally, the option `[apiSignature]` contains the apiSignature.
 This signature is generated firstly by creating a string
 made by concatenating the parameter name-value pairs in the following manner:
-api-key<apiKey>t<timestamp> (e.g. api-key982634341t1988729481).
+api-key`[apiKey]`t`[timestamp]` (e.g. api-key982634341t1988729481).
 Then the aforementioned concatenated string can be used
-to generate the apiSignature by using the HMAC SHA-256 algorithm with the HMAC secret key being the <apiSecret>.
+to generate the apiSignature by using the HMAC SHA-256 algorithm with the HMAC secret key being the `[apiSecret]`.
 Note that every api call
 requires a fresh timestamp.
 See also the [API documentation](#Weather-Station-API)).
 #### Example readings
 Readings are returned in the response body in form of a JSON Object which consist of key-value pair.
 The JSONObject has the
 key:"sensors", which contains a JSONArray containing a JSONObject.
 In this JSONObject is a JSONArray associated with the key:"data".
-This JSONArry contains one JSONObject.
-The key value pairs with this JSONObject contains all the relevant weather readings corresponding to a particular timestamp.
-The key for the timestamp is "ts".
+This JSONArray contains one JSONObject.
+The key value pairs within this JSONObject contain all the relevant weather readings corresponding to a particular timestamp.
+The key for the timestamp is `[ts]`.
-The following examples of what the JSONObject returned by a 'current' data api call looks like.
+The following examples of what the JSONObject returned by a `[current]` data api call looks like.

 ![Shows part of the response body of a successful weather readings request.](docs/img/sample_reading1.png "First part of the weather data reading obtained using a 'current' data api call")
 ![Shows part of the response body of a successful weather readings request.](docs/img/sample_reading2.png "Second part of the current weather data reading obtained using a 'current' data api call")